A Guide To Different Types Of Secondary Glazing

 2. HORIZONTAL SLIDERS

-Horizontal sliding secondary glazing provide easy access for ventilation and cleaning and again mirrors your window design.
-Perfect for both residential and commercial buildings.
+Horizontal sliding secondary glazing provides easy access for ventilation and cleaning, while also mirroring your existing window design.
+It’s a perfect solution for both residential and commercial properties.

 horizontal slider secondary glazing